Asthestarsfalll/PyDocuSaurus/README.md

 Adapted from [python-docstring-markdown](https://github.com/criccomini/python-docstring-markdown)

-A Python module and CLI that walks a Python package/directory and outputs a Markdown file from all docstrings in the package.
+A Python module and CLI that walks a Python package/directory and outputs a **Docusaurus Style** Markdown files from all docstrings in the package.

-Tools like mkdocs and readthedocs are overkill for many small Python projects.
-This project exists to provide a simple way to generate Markdown documentation that can be stored alongside your code in Github.
+## TODO

+- [ ] Fix the links in module exports
+- [ ] Colorize the parameters, returns and riaises item
+- [ ] Supports for other Docusaurus features
+- [ ] More configurable
+- [ ] Auto translation

 ## Features